AkJay1722/mass-spec-package/README.md

 E.g. to access the `scan_dict` for a file, use `all_scans[file_name][0]`.
 The `populate_all_scans()` method populates the `scan_dict` for a given file.
 Toggle between partial and full indexing via the `partial_indexing` attribute.
 The `get_scan()` method retrieves a specific scan from the file and returns it as a dictionary.

-The scan's attributes are as follows:
 Data structure returned by `get_scan()` is a dictionary with keys:
 - `'mz'`: m/z values (`numpy` array)
 - `'intensities'`: normalized intensity values (`numpy` array)